Computer model locks in Buccaneers vs. Panthers picks, score prediction

 It's been a rough season in the NFC South.
 Despite both the Carolina Panthers and Tampa Bay Buccaneers being 7-7, the teams are tied for first place and now collide twice in the span of three weeks to close out the regular season.
 The first battle is this Sunday in Charlotte, and the winner will get an important leg up in the divisional race.
 Can Bryce Young and the Panthers defend home turf, or will Baker Mayfield and the Bucs steal a win in enemy territory?

 Kickoff from Bank of America Stadium is set for 1 p.m.
 ET.
 The Buccaneers are 3-point favorites, per the latest Buccaneers vs. Panthers odds from DraftKings, while the over/under for total points scored is 45.5.
-Before making any Buccaneers vs. Panthers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+Tampa Bay is a -155 money line favorite (risk $155 to win $100), while Carolina is a +130 underdog.
+Before making any Panthers vs. Buccaneers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Buccaneers vs. Panthers on Sunday